 1. Enter Into Personal Sponsorship And Endorsement Contracts

-You can enter into contracts with personal sponsors at any time before, during or after the Tokyo 2020 Olympic Games.
+You can enter into contracts with personal sponsors at any time before, during or after the Beijing 2022 Olympic Games.
 If you are currently looking for a personal sponsor, the IOC provides support and advice to you through Athlete365, accessible here.

 The official worldwide and local Olympic Partners provide direct support, as personal sponsors, to hundreds of individual athletes around the world, in many different sports disciplines.